 The faculty member shall be notified of and have an opportunity to read all materials originating in the department prior to their inclusion in the personnel file.
-He or she shall be notified promptly of any other materials placed in the personnel file.
-All materials added to the faculty member's personnel file shall be submitted to the Office of the College Dean, with a copy to the faculty member's Department Chair or, in the case of the School of Pharmacy, the School Dean.
+They shall be notified promptly of any other materials placed in the personnel file.
+All materials added to the faculty member's personnel file shall be submitted to the Office of the College Dean or School Dean/Director, with a copy to the faculty member's Department Chair.
 Date of receipt shall be noted, and such papers shall be sequentially numbered and logged.